 For techies or serious RABUGGI followers only --

-Here's a directory of various drawings, notes, and data collected over the course of the project.
+Here's a directory of drawings, notes, and data accumulated over the course of the project.
 Explore this dark archive of cryptically named files (mostly .pdf) at your own risk of boredom.